aaqyaar/Login-Registration-Form/README.md

 * Full Validation For Submitting The Form
 * Beutifull Modern UI Design.

-# ` To Work This Desktop App, Just Clone or Download This Repo `
+# ` To Work This Desktop App, Just Clone or Download This Repo and do this step.👎`
 ```
   ⚡ @Data Source = change into your Servername,...........
 ```